-On July 13, 2015, we filed a registration statement on Form S-3 with the SEC, under which we may sell an aggregate of up to \$200.0 million of common stock, preferred stock, debt securities, warrants, purchase contract and/or units.
-The S-3 shelf registration statement included a prospectus covering the offering, issuance and sale of up to \$50.0 million of shares of common stock from time to time in "at the market offerings" pursuant to an At the Market Issuance Sales Agreement entered into with Cantor Fitzgerald on July 13, 2015.
+On July 13, 2015, we filed a shelf registration statement on Form S-3 (File No. 333-205631) with the SEC, under which we may sell an aggregate of up to \$200.0 million of common stock, preferred stock, debt securities, warrants, purchase contracts and/or units.
+The S-3 shelf registration statement included a prospectus covering the offering, issuance and sale of up to \$50.0 million of shares of common stock from time to time in "at the market," or "ATM offerings" pursuant to a Controlled Equity Offering Sales Agreement, or Sales Agreement, entered into with Cantor Fitzgerald & Co. on July 13, 2015.
+No shares of common stock have been sold to date in ATM offerings, and on February 6, 2017 we gave notice to Cantor Fitzgerald & Co. of our termination of the Sales Agreement, effective February 16, 2017.